- VEISHEA: College barbecue on Tuesday

 studies, and Ron Deiter, ag business, will explain how they use

-adviser evaluations.
+advisor evaluations.
 Sponsored by the college's Professional Development

 Committee, the program begins with a Hickory Park-catered meal